frictionlessdata/tableschema-py/README.md

 A library for working with [Table Schema](http://specs.frictionlessdata.io/table-schema/) in Python.

+> Read this README with navigation and search on [frictionlessdata.io](https://frictionlessdata.io)

 ## Features

 - `Table` to work with data tables described by Table Schema